Problem

 Azure AD Integration

-Azure AD acts as the authentication authority.
+Azure AD remains the authentication authority.

 User